Skip to main content

 A FIT traveler's goals are often 3-fold:

-1) deeply research & explore foreign country's most iconic Tier 1 iconic tourist sites,
+1) deeply research & explore Tier 1 sites: 's most iconic tourist sites,

-2) ferret out & deeply explore uniquely interesting, but seldom visited Tier 2 sites.
+2) ferret out & deeply explore Tier 2 sites: uniquely interesting, but seldom visited.

 3) reasonably immerse themselves in a culture's authentic, often gritty back-street underbelly.